 - Explore new knowledge about the University campus, community and resources.

 Compensation and Benefits

 - The WWL position is a volunteer position.

-- T-shirts and other freebies will be provided during Welcome Week.
+- T-shirts and other freebies will be provided during Weeks of Welcome

 WWLs are expected to commit to the following training and program time commitments in order to remain eligible for the position.
 Exemptions to these time commitments are rare and will only be considered for extenuating circumstances.